Multi-Modal Few-Shot Temporal Action Detection: Methodology

-To facilitate the association of action instances across support and query videos in the same action class with typically large differences (\ie, large intra-class variation), we design a {\em query feature regulation} scheme based on support-conditioned representation masking.
-This is inspired by representation masking for suppressing the background \cite{nag2022pclfm}.
+As shown in \FX{the middle of} Fig.~\ref{fig:overview}, \FX{we also design a transformer-based query regulator in parallel with multi-model prompt learning.} \FX{This regulator takes as input the features from support video and query video, and it } facilitates the association of action instances across support and query videos in the same action class, with typically large differences (\ie, large intra-class variation). \FX{Inspired by representation masking \cite{nag2022pclfm} for suppressing background, we also introduce a representation masking mechanism as shown in Fig.~\ref{fig:rep_mask}, which uses the support masked feature for query adaptation.}